How to pay

 - collection fees if you use Direct Pay

 If you’re the paying parent you’ll be sent a letter explaining how much you need to pay and when.
 This is called a payment plan.

 If you’re the receiving parent, you’ll be sent a letter telling you what payments will be made and when.
 This is called an expected payment plan.

 Paying off child maintenance arrears

 If you’re a paying parent and you’ve missed paying child maintenance you’ll usually be asked to pay the full amount you owe straight away.

 In some circumstances, you might be able to agree with the service managing your application to pay the arrears in instalments.

-The Child Maintenance Service or CSA can take action if child maintenance is not being paid.
+The Child Maintenance Service will take action if child maintenance is not being paid.